What is the ratio of applications to places?

 What happens on entrance exam day?

 Your daughter will be in a classroom with a group of peers, a teacher and two 6th Formers.
 We try to create as relaxed an environment as possible, and it helps that the rest of the Seniors are off school that day.
-There are two exams: Verbal Reasoning and Non-Verbal Reasoning, with a break in between and a drink and snack provided.
+A drink and snack are provided between the two papers.

 Do you give extra time to girls with special educational needs (SEN)?